InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/Tutorials/GetYourBrainPipelined/README.md

 notebooks, and provide links to any materials. -->

 - To build containers you will need a free account at [SyLabs.io](https://cloud.sylabs.io/)
+- The version of singularity installed on BIL is [3.8](https://sylabs.io/guides/3.8/user-guide/)
 - If you prefer to develop in Docker on your own machine, you will need a [Dockerhub](https://hub.docker.com/) account

 ## Background and References